nadiazahmoul/JR-Zahmoul-v-SSJ-HMCTS-Archive/01_EVIDENCE_RECORD/3_FORMAL_EXHIBIT_BUNDLES/readme.md

 evidence record.
 They do not constitute primary source evidence themselves.

 NZ7 is the consolidated public exhibits bundle prepared for December 2025 reconsideration.

+Purpose of this folder

+This folder contains formal exhibit bundles prepared for filing or use in court pursuant to judicial directions or procedural requirements.

+Typical contents

+Indexed and paginated exhibit bundles (e.g. NZ-series)

+Public or sealed exhibit compilations

+Bundle indexes and maps

+Status
+Inclusion here reflects a procedural step (formal assembly and designation), not merely organisation.
+These bundles organise evidence drawn from the canonical record; they do not replace it.